Toilet Leaks When Flushed? Here is how to Fix it Fast

 - Push and remove the two bolts from the inside of the tank.

-Step 4: Replace the Tank to Bowl Gasket
+Step 4: Replace the Tank with Bowl Gasket

 - Slide the new gasket where the old gasket was and ensure it covers the entire flush valve nut.

-It is important to make sure that the washers which comes into contact with the body of the toilet are made of rubber.
-This will prevent the tank from cracking if you tighten it too much and also prevent the tank from leaking from the tank bolts.
+It is important to make sure that the washers that come into contact with the toilet’s body are made of rubber.
+This will prevent the tank from cracking if you tighten it too much and prevent the tank from leaking from the bolts.

 Step 5: Install the Toilet Tank

-- Lift the tank and guide the bolts through the holes on the toilet bowl.
+- Lift the tank and guide the bolts through the holes in the toilet bowl.
 Make sure it is sitting pretty on the bowl.

-- Make sure the toilet flapper and the fill valve did not shift during this repair.
-If the did put the back in place.
+- Ensure the toilet flapper and the fill valve did not shift during this repair if they put them back in place.

 Step 6: Reconnect the Toilet Water Supply